majidln/react-native-select-input-as-modal/README.md

 |selected|Object||Selected value of modal
 |onSelect|Function|| When user select an item this callback triggered, it's return whole object when returnObject is true else it's return object[itemValue]

+## cooming soon
+list of methods
+some props for custom view like wrapper style, renderHeader

 ## Contributing